I-Am-Nicholas/Rock-Paper-Scissors/README.md

 8. Play!

-## Styling

-* I decided to move the Scissors button to the middle of the three even though it doesn't read as expected (Rock, Scissors, Paper?).
-I did this because being the longest word it stuck out at the end and was graphically jarring.
-At this eye-candy stage in the game I felt the user would notice the asymmetry before the odd word order.

 ## For a more advanced iteration I would...

   * Implement a best-of-three game as per the accepted game rules, perhaps using an array to store scores temporarily within the Game class.

-  * Make the game a touch more intuitive.
-After the initial play, when clicking the **Try Again** button, the user is taken back to the same greeting page as before as if visiting the site for the first time.
-This needs to be changed.